absolvent/gore-gulp/README.md

 }
 ```

-And thenuse it like this:
+And then use it like this:

 ```JavaScript
 // library-with-bower-components/index.entry.js